-At Ysgol Harri Tudur / Henry Tudor School we are committed to ensuring equal treatment of all its employees, learners and any others involved in the school community.
+At Ysgol Harri Tudur / Henry Tudor School we are committed to ensuring equal treatment of all its employees, pupils/students and any others involved in the school community.
 We aim to develop a culture of inclusion and diversity in which all people feel free to participate fully in school life.
-The achievement of learners with protected characteristics will be monitored and we will use this data to raise standards and ensure inclusive teaching.
+The achievement of pupils/students with protected characteristics will be monitored and we will use this data to raise standards and ensure inclusive teaching.
 We will make reasonable adjustments to make sure that the school environment is as accessible as possible.
 At Ysgol Harri Tudur / Henry Tudor School we believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

-This Strategic Equality Plan sets out an approach to promoting equality in all and every aspect of our school's life and relates to:
+This Strategic equality plan sets out an approach to promoting equality in all and every aspect of our school's life and relates to:

-- Learners
+- Pupils/students

 - Parents / carers

 - Staff

 - Members of the wider school community